 Losing my Parents affected my Mental Health

 I lost my mum at 16 and dad at 19, this resulted in a huge shift in what made me me.
 My stability and security was gone, my home, access to money was all gone.
 My late teens were filled with mental health issues that I can only recognise years later.
 I didn’t have any help or counselling after my mum died.
 It was 1993, these kinds of things didn’t exist, or if they did I wasn’t told about them.
-I was just expected to get back on with normal life.
-I WAS 16!!
+I was just expected to get back on with normal life but I WAS 16 and motherless.

-I became angry and would self-destruct.
-I chose alcohol as my drug of choice and would binge drink until memory loss for most of my adult life.
+I became angry, would self-destruct and I chose alcohol as my drug of choice; binge drinking until memory loss for most of my adult life.
+I chose food and binge ate for most of my adult life.
 Eating and drinking clean in 2016 changed this pattern.
-I also developed a coping theory of running away.
+I also developed a coping mechanism of running away.
 When I hit 18, I ran as far as I could from my home town of Penzance.
-I moved 320 miles away to university in London.
-I had got myself into too many horrid situations following the death of mum to stay in Penzance.
+I moved 320 miles away to university in London as I had got myself into too many horrid situations following the death of mum to stay in Penzance.
 I ran, never to return.
 Start a new life and forget the past.

 Then my dad died at the end of my first year at university.
 Had I brought this upon myself, had I over thought about my mum dying, worrying about my dad and then he died?
 Much of university was self-destruct mode.
 I slept around, I drank too much and experimented with things that are not good for you.
 They were wild years where all I was trying to do was forget that my parents had died.
 And that I was the only person (so it felt) in the universe whom this had happened to.